 PROCEDURE FOR NIPC REGISTRATION IN NIGERIA

-By the combined effort of the Companies and Allied Matters Act with the NIPC Act, a foreign company can join in the formation of a company in Nigeria and enjoy liberal foreign investment protections, assurance and incentives in Nigeria.
+By the combined effect of the Companies and Allied Matters Act with the NIPC Act, a foreigner or foreign company can join in the formation of a company in Nigeria and enjoy liberal foreign investment protections, assurance and incentives in Nigeria.

-The section 20 of the NIPC Act provides that for an enterprise in which foreign investment is permitted shall before the commencement of business register with the Commission, but before registration, the enterprise with foreign participation must first be incorporated under the Companies and Allied Matters Act.
-What this provides is that foreigners can invest and participate in the operations of any enterprise in Nigeria except for enterprises that engage with activities in the negative list, which includes; production of arms and ammunition, production of narcotic drugs and military wears etc.
+Section 20 of the NIPC Act provides that an enterprise in which foreign investment is permitted shall before the commencement of business register with the Commission, but before registration, the enterprise with foreign participation must first be incorporated under the Companies and Allied Matters Act.
+What this implies is that foreigners can invest and participate in the operations of any enterprise in Nigeria except for enterprises that engage with activities in the negative list, which includes; the production of arms and ammunition, the production of narcotic drugs and military wear etc.